explaingit

 USE CASE 3

-Extract structured data from legacy PDF-based reports and forms automatically.
+Extract structured data from legacy PDF-based reports or government forms.

-GPL license; model weights allow free use for research and personal use, but commercial use above certain revenue thresholds requires a separate commercial license.
+Code is GPL (share-alike required).
+Model weights allow free research and personal use, commercial use above certain revenue thresholds needs a separate paid license.

 In plain English